 Coordinate Systems APIs for Position Transformation APIs for Velocity Transformation Notes Latitudinal to/from Rectangular LATREC RECLAT DRDLAT DLATDR More commonly called Planetocentric.
 Use these APIs for Azimuth/Elevation as well.
 R.A. & Dec. to/from RADREC DRDLAT Same as for latitudinal except for range of LON and RA when converting rectangular to angular.
 LON: -Pi to +Pi RA: 0 to 2 Pi Rectangular RECRAD DLATDR Planetographic to/from Rectangular PGRREC RECPGR DRDPGR DPGRDR Best restricted to planets, satellites and the sun.
 Requires a text PCK to be loaded to determine body spin direction.
 Geodetic to/from GEOREC DRDGEO Rectangular RECGEO DGEODR Cylindrical to/from CYLREC DRDCYL Rectangular RECCYL DCYLDR Spherical to/from SPHREC DRDSPH Shape must be a true sphere.
-Rectangular RECSPH DSPHDR AZ-EL to/from Rectangular none none See "Converting Rectangular to AZ-EL Coordinates" in the on-line version of this tutorial.
+Rectangular RECSPH DSPHDR AZ-EL to/from Rectangular none none See earlier chart titled "Converting Rectangular to AZ-EL Coordinates"